awsdocs/aws-proton-user-guide/doc_source/ag-components.md

 + *No schema* – Components don't have an associated schema like [template bundles](ag-template-authoring.md#ag-template-bundles) have\.
 Component inputs are defined by a service\.
 A component can consume inputs when it is attached to a service instance\.
 + *No customer\-managed components* – AWS Proton always provisions component infrastructure for you\.
 There isn't a *bring your own resources* version of components\.
 For more information about customer\-managed environments, see [Create an environment](ag-create-env.md)\.
 + *No template resource* – Directly defined components don't have an associated template resource similar to environment and service templates\.
 You provide an IaC template file directly to the component\.
 Similarly, you directly provide a manifest that defines the template language and rendering engine for provisioning the component's infrastructure\.
 You author the template file and the manifest in a way similar to authoring a [template bundle](ag-template-authoring.md#ag-template-bundles)\.
 However, with directly defined components, there's no requirement to store IaC files as bundles in particular locations, and you don't create a template resource in AWS Proton out of IaC files\.
++ *No CodeBuild\-based provisioning* – You can't provision directly defined components using your own custom provisioning script, known as *CodeBuild\-based provisioning*\.
+For more information, see [How CodeBuild provisioning works](ag-works-prov-methods.md#ag-works-prov-methods-codebuild)\.

 ## Components in the AWS Proton console<a name="ag-components.console"></a>